 What to wear:

 - Golf Trousers/Slacks: Think of a nice pair of chinos or khakis.
-They should be well-fitting - not too baggy and not too tight.
+They should be well-fitting - neither too baggy nor too tight.
 Materials with stretch are a fantastic choice, as they offer comfort and freedom of movement.
 Neutral colors like khaki, gray, navy, and black are versatile and always in style.

 - Golf Shorts: If the weather allows for it, shorts are perfectly acceptable.
 However, these must be tailored golf shorts.
-They should be a "Bermuda" style, which means they typically end just above the knee.
+They should be a "Bermuda" style, typically ending just above the knee.
 The fit should again be tailored - not too baggy.

 What to avoid at all costs:

-- Athletic/Gym Shorts: They go well with playing basketball and similar sports, while being a no-no in golf
+- Athletic/Gym Shorts: They are suitable for playing basketball and similar sports, but they are a no-go in golf.

-- Cargo Shorts/Pants: Items with a lot of external and bulky pockets are against the rules of pretty much any decent cours in the world.
-Stick to flat-front attire
+- Cargo Shorts/Pants: Items with a lot of external and bulky pockets are against the rules of pretty much any decent course in the world.
+Stick to flat-front attire.

 You can't just wear any pair of sneakers on a golf course.
-Not to get it mistaken with professional playing, golf course is the office where golf pro do most of their practice.
-Therefore the surface of the green area is being prepared for long houers and the rules that may limit the damage of them can look axtrem but they do apply fot any individual spending time on the green ared, either professionally or not.
+A golf course is like an office where pros spend most of their practice hours.
+Therefore, the surface of the green is meticulously prepared, and rules are in place to prevent damage.
+These apply to anyone spending time on the green, whether professionally or not.

 Two Main Types of Golf Shoes: